PrinceNet/squeezr/README.md

 squeezr is a node CLI tool for convert and minify images written in Javascript.

+Currently support the following formats: JPEG, PNG, WebP and AVIF.

 ## Installation

 Use the package manager [npm](https://www.npmjs.com) to install squeezr.